Updated May 15, 2023

 1. Need for Massive Data Corpus

-In general, intelligent systems, before getting deployed as a real-world solution, learn an optimized model with the help of a large amount of data while training and validation.
-The availability of huge data volumes and the ability to handle them are the major limitations for the conventional systems and software applications to evolve as AI-enabled editions.
+In general, intelligent systems undergo a training and validation process where they learn an optimized model by utilizing a substantial amount of data before deploying them as real-world solutions.
+The availability of huge data volumes and the ability to handle them are the major limitations for conventional systems and software applications to evolve as AI-enabled editions.
 The need for sophisticated modeling techniques that can estimate the model parameters with high precision using limited data samples is imminent.

 2. Multimodal Interactions

-The efficiency and precision of perception-based recognition applications that encompass computer-vision methods can be improved by leveraging the ability to interpret and process multiple modes of data simultaneously.
-This enables the recognition paradigm to ideally emulate human intelligence that works in conjunction with various senses like touch, vision, hearing, etc.
+By leveraging the ability to interpret and process multiple data modes simultaneously, it is possible to improve the efficiency and precision of perception-based recognition applications encompassing computer-vision methods.
+This enables the recognition paradigm to ideally emulate human intelligence that works with various senses like touch, vision, hearing, etc.

 3. Beyond Human Control

-With the exceptional capability of AI technology to understand and learn vast libraries of information at a faster pace, there are few threatening instances where an AI framework gained an emotional quotient and surpassed the extremities of human logical thinking.
+With the exceptional capability of AI technology to understand and learn vast libraries of information faster, there are few threatening instances where an AI framework gained an emotional quotient and surpassed the extremities of human logical thinking.
 In such unregulated cases, the unusual behavior of AI systems would lead to irreparable catastrophe.

 This has been a guide to Introduction to Artificial Intelligence.
-Here we have discussed the characteristics, applications, and advantages of AI.
+Here we have discussed AI’s characteristics, challenges, applications, and advantages.
 You may also look at the following articles to learn more –